 “Luke hasn’t lived there in a year and a half,” I exclaim.

 “Yeah, but the space is free,” she counters with.
 “And beautiful.
 It still has all those lights strung up.
 And best of all, no one questioned us.
 The building we live in now would never let anything like that fly.”

 I exchange an amused glance with Natalie and tuck the card and envelope into my backpack, next to the green folder and copy of Lady Chatterley’s Lover.

-“Have fun, sweetie,” Becca waves as I exit, starting my trek toward the parking lot.
+“Have fun, sweetie.”
+Becca waves as I exit, and I start my trek toward the parking lot.
 It’s so nice having a car of my own now rather than relying on her or Luke to cart me around everywhere.

 Despite not going there in a while, the way to Luke’s old place is still ingrained in my brain.
 As I drive, all the reminders of the beginning of our relationship bring a smile to my face.
 We’ve come so far from back then.

 Dating for three years, living together for nearly half that time, I can’t imagine my life without him.
 He’s the first and last person I want to see every day, those everyday moments we talked about so long ago now a reality — pancake breakfasts on weekends lounging in bed, morning kisses that leave me breathless, and nights that have me blushing when I recall them the next day.